noahgoche/isugeoguessr/README.md

 # ISU GeoGuessr

-An Android app GueoGussr game but for Iowa State University campus.
+An Android app GueoGuessr game but for Iowa State University campus.

 ## Creators